Vivekanand Education Society's Institute of Technology

-Vivekanand Education Society's Institute of Technology, also known as VESIT or V. E. S. Institute of Technology, was established in 1984 as an engineering college affiliated with the University of Mumbai.
+Vivekanand Education Society's Institute of Technology, also known as VESIT or V. E. S. Institute of Technology, is an engineering college located in Chembur, Mumbai, India.

+Established in 1984, it is affiliated with the University of Mumbai and was granted academic autonomy by the University Grants Commission in 2023.

+History

+Vivekanand Education Society’s Institute of Technology (VESIT) was established in 1984 by the Vivekanand Education Society.
+The institute moved to its current location at the Hashu Advani Memorial Complex in Chembur in 2010.

 Campus

-The campus is located in Harshu Advani Memorial Complex, Chembur-east, Mumbai-400074, a northeastern suburb of Mumbai, and stretches over a few acres of land.
+The campus is located in Hashu Advani Memorial Complex, Chembur-east, Mumbai-400074, a northeastern suburb of Mumbai, and stretches over a few acres of land.
 VESIT moved to the present campus from its old one (also in Chembur) in December 2010.